Skip to Content

 Dogs do not necessarily need grass to go to the bathroom.
 While many dogs are accustomed to relieving themselves on grass, they can be trained to use other surfaces as well.
 The key factors are training and the dog’s comfort.

-Pea gravel is another great option as it provides good drainage and is comfortable for dogs to walk on.
-But like regular gravel you may find yourself picking up the rocks as you pick up the poop.
+Pea gravel is another good option as it provides good drainage and is comfortable for dogs to walk on.
+However due to its small size it can be easily washed away in the rain and you may find yourself picking up the gravel as you pick up the poop.

 Mulch is a good, inexpensive option.
-Much like stone, it drains well and looks nice.
+Much like the gravel, it drains well and looks nice.

-But unlike stone it will break down over time so you need to replenish it every year or two.
+But unlike gravel it will break down over time so you need to replenish it every year or two.
 We used wood chips in our first potty area.
 They worked out fine.

 Outdoor dog potty area ideas - Two white dogs on woodchip dog run